Ferrari CEO expects fully-electric car after 2025

-MARANELLO, Italy (Reuters) - Ferrari will issue its first fully electric model after 2025, with battery technology still requiring more development, Chief Executive Louis Camilleri said.
+MARANELLO, Italy, Dec 12 (Reuters) - Ferrari will issue its first fully electric model after 2025, with battery technology still requiring more development, Chief Executive Louis Camilleri said.

 Ferrari has previously said a fully electric vehicle would be launched after the current industrial plan ends in 2022.
 Analysts have said they do not expect it before 2023.